 “Traumatized people chronically feel unsafe inside their bodies: The past is alive in the form of gnawing interior discomfort.
 Their bodies are constantly bombarded by visceral warning signs, and, in an attempt to control these processes, they often become expert at ignoring their gut feelings and in numbing awareness of what is played out inside.
 They learn to hide from their selves.” (p.97).

-I teach my clients that in order to move forward from uncomfortable or overwhelming feelings and sensations, they first need to learn how to non-judgmentally observe them.
+I teach my clients that in order to move forward from uncomfortable or overwhelming feelings and sensations, they first need to learn how to non-judgmentally observe and be with them.
 So often our life experiences live in our bodies through tension and sensations such as numbness, heaviness, and emptiness, yet we are unaware of where these even come from.

 "Trauma victims cannot recover until they become familiar with and befriend the sensations in their bodies.
 Being frightened means that you live in a body that is always on guard.
 Angry people live in angry bodies.
 The bodies of child-abuse victims are tense and defensive until they find a way to relax and feel safe.
 In order to change, people need to become aware of their sensations and the way that their bodies interact with the world around them.
 Physical self-awareness is the first step in releasing the tyranny of the past.